Raoul Lufbery

 Gervais Raoul Victor Lufbery (March 14, 1885 – May 19, 1918) was a French and American fighter pilot and flying ace in World War I. Because he served in both the French Air Force, and later the United States Army Air Service in World War I, he is sometimes listed alternately as a French ace or as an American ace.
-Officially, all but one of his 17 combat victories came while flying in French units.
+All but one of his 17 confirmed combat victories came while flying in French units.